BruceGitHub/Q-A/kubernetes/shutdown-step.md

   - The API server deletes the Pod's API object, which is then no longer visible from any client.
 ```

+## Attention point
+- While usually it works, in some cases there might be a race condition where our pod will finish draining connections and terminate itself before the controller finishes the deregistration process.
+In this situation, the ingress controller will keep sending traffic to the pod even though the pod is terminated, which will result in downtime.

 # Flow
 ![](https://miro.medium.com/max/640/0*f5uyna4QDLDP8-cm)